Input design for the optimal control of networked moments: Preliminaries

 \subsection{Framework}

-In this analysis we will work with linear dynamical systems and the weighted digraphs that they describe.
+We focus on the case of linear dynamical systems, interpreted as weighted digraphs.
 The system will, in general, be referred to by its dynamics matrix $A$.
 We will define the graph $\mathcal{G}$ as a tuple consisting of a set of $n$ vertices (nodes) $V$ (indexed by the positive integers $\mathbb{Z}_+$), and a set of directed edges (links) $E \subset V\times V$ as ordered pairs of nodes.
 We say that an edge $(i,j) \in E$ if and only if $A_{ij} \neq 0$.
 Each edge $(i,j)$ may also be associated with a weight equal to its corresponding entry in the dynamics matrix $w_{ij} = A_{ij}$.
 In addition, each node in $V$ possesses a state variable $x_i \in \mathbb{R}$, collected into the state vector $x \in \mathbb{R}^n$.
 Further, we focus on the case of a linear, time-invariant system in which $A$ is fixed over time.